RagnarB83/ash-documentation/docs/setup.rst

 This is because OpenMM is only easily installable via conda.
 See section B1 above.

 This uses the nonconda_install_ash.sh script inside the ASH directory.
-The script downloads and installs Python packages (numpy, geometric,pyjulia) as well as Julia and packages and creates a convenient script for setting up the ASH environment.
+The script downloads and installs Python packages (numpy, geometric) as well as Julia and packages and creates a convenient script for setting up the ASH environment.
 It requires a working Python3 installation.

 **Step 1.** Make sure the desired python3 is in your environment ('which python3' in the shell) or set path_to_python3_dir in the ./nonconda_install_ash.sh script to the Python3 installation you want to use.
 Script has a few possible settings in the beginning.
 Note: You need to be able to install packages to this installation via pip